LearnOnDemandSystems/docs/lod/activities.md

 - **Replacement Token Alias**: this allows you to change the token to something more identifiable when reviewing the IDLx of the lab.

 - **Instructions**: this is where instructions for the Activity are entered, and will be displayed to students, in the lab instructions.

+- **Group**: You can choose to add this to a Activity Group by selecting from the dropdown.
+This option is only displayed if a group is active.

 - **Scored**: enables the question to be scored.
 Scoring must be enabled in your lab.
 [Scoring is covered below in this document](#scoring).